tannergaucher/portfolio-site-old/site/src/content/posts/2019/hello-world/index.md

 ---
 title: "Hello, World!"
 date: "2016-10-07"
-description: "Beep beep boop boop."
+description: "Beep boop beep boop."
-tags: ["Blog", "React"]
+tags: ["Blog"]
 ---

 Welcome to my new internet home.
 The posts here will focus on software development, self-learning, and making things for the web with JavaScript.